March 2014 Anthony Garland

 At its core, the Hex-Fury is much like any of the other ASIC units which have been popping since BitCoin really got started.
 Take a bunch of ultra-low power consumption ASIC chips, combine them onto a USB enabled host device, mix in custom firmware to make them all work together in tandem and lastly, sprinkle in custom software to turn them into mining machines.

 In the Hex-fury’s case, they have taken 6 ‘Bitfury’ chips and soldered them onto a small PCB not much bigger than a flash drive that measures only at 26 by 60mm.
 US”s rather low 5V of power will allow this little beast to become a Bitcoin mining monster with a rating of .86W per GH – a level unheard of for GPUs.

 Though, even this does not tell the full story as custom firmware is what really allows this device to shine.
 Hex-Fury uses a string configuration which provides this little beat to have a hashrate of 11GH/s that can be further increased to 15GH/s by simply increasing the voltage to 5.5V.
-Simply plug the device into a free USB port – or use an overclocked USB hub – and using either CGMiner (3.8.2 and up) or BFGminer (3.7.0 and up) to get mining like the old hay days.
+Simply plug the device into a free USB port – or figuring out how to overclock monitor that I had – and using either CGMiner (3.8.2 and up) or BFGminer (3.7.0 and up) to get mining like the old hay days.
 If you want to get in on the action but don’t want a $1,000 electricity bill, this $265 USB dongle will be available for sale starting March 26th.